Ph.D. Program Information

 Dr. Veronica Feeg, Ph.D., RN, FAAN

 The Doctor of Philosophy degree (Ph.D.) builds upon a foundation of baccalaureate and master's education that integrates nursing theory, research and knowledge from other disciplines.
-Based on the Division of Nursing humanistic framework, the program emphasizes the dignity of the individual, scholarly inquiry, self enrichment and high personal and professional standards.
+Based on the Barbara H. Hagan School of Nursing humanistic framework, the program emphasizes the dignity of the individual, scholarly inquiry, self enrichment and high personal and professional standards.
 The curriculum focuses on building a knowledge base in nursing, leadership, policy and research to begin the process of conducting original studies that lead to the dissertation.
 Cognates support the knowledge needed for in-depth exploration of theory and content of the research trajectory.

 The sequence of courses of the Ph.D. program curriculum is congruent with the elements identified for the research-focused doctorate by the American Association of Colleges of Nursing.
 The doctoral program is grounded in research.
 The curriculum includes formal emphasis within research courses, a research residency and self -directed learner activities.
 Within the 51 required credits, 36 are prescribed and 6 are elective (cognates).
 Dissertation development and progression follow coursework and a comprehensive examination with 9 total credits.
 NUR 603, The Scholarship of Health Care Organization and Policy, will be offered by faculty of the School of Nursing at Catholic University of America (CUA) and includes a week-long experience in Washington D.C.